BND Hamburger Icon

 TipTip

-If you’re wondering how best to monetize your college education, check out our article on finding the best job for your college major.
+If you’re wondering how to best monetize your college education, check out our article on finding the best job for your college major.

 1. Don’t delay your search (if you haven’t already started).

 “If soon-to-be grads are just starting their job search, they are already behind,” he told Business News Daily.
-“As early as freshman year, college students should begin building their networks by attending club events, networking with faculty members, securing leadership roles within campus organizations, and lining up internships.”
+“As early as freshman year, college students should begin building their networks by attending club events, networking with faculty members, securing leadership roles within campus organizations and lining up internships.”

 “When it comes to applying for jobs, don’t hold back,” Gross said.
 “Even if the job description doesn’t sound exactly like the type of work you want to do, it never hurts to apply [if you’re qualified].”